nuke-dash/pokemon-colorscripts-mac/README.md

 ![screenshot](./demo_images/demo_3.png)

 ## Requirements
-The program itself is just a bash script that prints out custom color formatted text files.
+The program itself is just a shell script that prints out custom color formatted text files.So as long as you have a POSIX compliant shell like dash,bash,zsh etc. as your `/bin/sh` the script should work.
 You will however need a terminal with true color support, which most modern terminals have.
 More on terminals and color support can be found in [this gist](https://gist.github.com/XVilka/8346728)

 ## Installation